 Considering taking your employer's truck out for a spin, maybe after work or even during your shift, but not for any work-related purpose?
 Think again.
 An employee who decides to do their personal errands while on company time and causes an accident might not be protected from personal liability either.
 Known as a "frolic" in some jurisdictions, it doesn’t matter if the employee is doing this on company time or not.
 The employee is acting in his or her own personal capacity and not at the instruction of their employer.
 Here again, the employer may not be legally required to pay for any damages or injuries the employee causes as a result of a non-work sanctioned activity or a frolic.

 Car Accidents in Company Vehicles: Related Resources

 If you've been in a car accident in your company car, you may need legal assistance.
-Or if you’ve been hit by a driver of a company car and want to be fully compensated for the damages, you may have to sue both the employer and employee to be made whole again.
-There are many factors to consider, but the best way to handle the situation is to get your case reviewed for free by an experienced personal injury attorney today.
+Or if you've been hit by a driver of a company car and want to be fully compensated for the damages, you may have to sue both the employer and employee to be made whole again.
+There are many factors to consider, but the best way to handle the situation is to discuss your situation with an experienced car accident attorney today.